twosigma/Cook/cli/README.md

 This command shows information about the queried jobs, instances, and groups.
 If you use `--json`, the command returns a JSON representation instead of tables.

+#### `list`

+The `list` command allows you to list all jobs:

+- in a particular state (e.g. running / waiting),
+- for a particular user,
+- submitted within the last X hours,
+- with a particular name pattern (e.g. "spark*")

+As with `show`, `list` will list jobs across all configured clusters.

 ### Examples

 Simple job creation: